AuderySun/AudreySun.github.io/index.md

 ## About Me

 I am a Ph.D.
 Student at Keio University, supervised by [Yoshimitsu Aoki](https://aoki-medialab.jp/aokiyoshimitsu/).
 I also currently works as a research assistant at the National Institute of Advanced Industrial Science and Technology (AIST), supervised by [Yue Qiu](https://qiuyue1993.github.io/qiuyue.github.com/).
+<mark> I am actively job hunting for graduation in March 2025!<mark>

 ### Research Interests